 Her induction into the group led to the expansion of even more local friendships.
 Dance practices and the inherent socializing that followed led to close ties, fun nights, and good times, as well as a few potential gods and goddesses of Greek mythology.

 It also gave Vorrias a group of performers she could direct in creating her “Mythologies” series.
 Many of the dance troupe’s members had already served as subjects for Leanne’s work, capturing them in motion during dance performances of the troupe.

 She had a personal exhibition of her work last August in the Mykonos Municipal Gallery, where many of the dancers were featured.
 That notoriety was probably what factored into the bond of trust she had established with her fellow dancers.
 They were willing to follow her into her experiment of “Mythologies.”

 Vorrias captures her Greek mythical tales through contemporary technology and live subjects.
 The drama and action captured in her work is done through a process of photography using the natural light and geography in outdoor settings and “layering” the images to create her Greek myths.

 Vorrias said, “The layering process that we use today in digital photography began in the darkroom when we would stack negatives to create special effects.”
 This technique involves using foreground, subject, and background so that all layers of the images work together to help tell a comprehensive story.

 The series captures Greek mythology, filled with action and characters in the real-life geographic setting of Mykonos and Delos.

-Vorrias will exhibit “Mythologies” at the Mykonos Municipal Gallery for ten days in October to give locals and visitors a closer look at Greek mythology.
+Vorrias will exhibit “Mythologies” at the Mykonos Municipal Gallery for ten days in October to allow locals and visitors a closer look into Greek mythology.
 In the meantime, she is contemplating her next project, focusing perhaps on local folklore.